lcdb/lcdb-wf/docs/workflows.rst

 **Config** :ref:`chipseq-config`

-This workflow can be used for various bulk Illumina-based sequencing assays related to chromatin binding, like ChIP-seq, CUT&RUN, Cut&Tag, ATAC-seq.
-There may need to be modifications you need to make within the particular tool calls, but the framework is useful for all of them.
+This workflow can be used for various bulk Illumina-based sequencing assays related to chromatin binding, including ChIP-seq, CUT&RUN, Cut&Tag, and ATAC-seq.
+You may need to make modifications to specific tool parameters, but the framework is useful for all of them.

 This workflow trims raw reads with cutadapt, aligns with bowtie2, and runs peak calling on all samples.
 Extensive QC is performed at each stage which is